 Gluten Free Raspberry Shortbread Rounds

 How did this “Gluten Free Raspberry Shortbread” recipe come about??
-I was re-making my regular, vanilla shortbread recipe (click here if you’d like to see that one!), in order to take lots of pics and write the recipe for you guys!
+I was re-making my regular shortbread recipe, in order to take lots of pics and write the recipe for you guys!
 As a result, I had lotssss of shortbread dough in the fridge, alongside some raspberries that needed using up.

 Cue raspberry shortbreads and OH MY GOSH they are the best.
 Creamy & buttery yet sweet and ahhhh, just typing this is making me want to whip up another batch.